sooko/sookoDocumentation/docs/api.rst

 .. warning::
-    never connect the usb cable and dongle together
+    never connect the USB Cable and BLE Dongle together